Letter to Self-Publishers

 The last possible explanation for all the garbage-worthy self-published books out there is that these people think writing a novel is so easy a monkey could do it.

-Although, there must be a level of delusional thinking if these authors believe that the work they produce is on par with any of the professionals.
+Although, there must be a level of delusional thinking if these authors believe that the work they produce is on par with any of the professionals let alone a monkey.

 This sentiment is also insulting for those of us who spend years conjuring up ideas and shaping them into something decent.
 I blame romance.